 The serial communications cable attaches to the bath through the DB-9 connector at the back of the instrument.
-Figure 9 shows the pin-out of this connector and suggested cable wiring.
-To eliminate noise, the serial cable should be shielded with low resistance between the connector (DB-9) and the shield.
+Figure 8 shows the pin-out of this connector and suggested cable wiring.
+In order to eliminate noise, the serial cable should be shielded with low resistance between the DB-9 connector and the shield.